 The current study was conducted at the Department of Floriculture and Landscaping, College of Agriculture, Vellayani, Kerala Agricultural University, from October 2023 to December 2024.
 For the experiment, semi-hardwood cuttings of fifteen nerium genotypes were collected from across various locations of Kerala (Table 1) and kept for rooting in the nursery.
 The experiment was conducted using a randomised block design, comprising two replications, each containing four plants.
 The Individual plot size was 16 m2.
 Pits of 30 cm3 size were taken at 2 x 2 m spacing, and one-month-old rooted cuttings were planted at one per pit.

 All the selected genotypes were analysed for morphological and yield characters to assess genetic diversity and variability.
 Morphological characters, including plant height, leaf blade length, and leaf blade width, were measured from three randomly selected plants per replication (Table 2).
 The mean values of these traits were recorded for each genotype.
 In addition, quantitative floral traits were measured during the flowering period.
 During the experimental period, flowering was observed in only twelve genotypes.
-The floral characteristics measured included the number of flowers per plant at full flowering stage ie., two months after first flowering, flower diameter, corolla throat length, corolla throat diameter, corolline appendage length and sepal length (Table 3).
+The floral characteristics measured included the number of flowers per plant at full flowering stage i.e., two months after first flowering, flower diameter, corolla throat length, corolla throat diameter, corolline appendage length and sepal length (Table 3).
 Floral characteristics were measured from five flowers per three randomly selected plants in each replication.
 The yield traits included single flower weight, flower yield and shelf life of flower (Table 4).
 Genetic differences among 15 Nerium oleander L. genotypes were evaluated using ANOVA and variance component analysis.
 Data analysis was performed using GrapesAgri1 software developed by Gopinath et al. (2021) and correlation coefficients were derived from traits showing significant variation.
 Genetic divergence was analysed using the Average method and Euclidean Distance measures.

 RESULTS AND DISCUSSION